supahcraig/Creating_CDP_Environments/host_connections.md

 ### Connect as cloudbreak

-If you need to sudo for a task or otherwise be root for some reason, it requires the keypair to authenticate.
+If you need to sudo for a task or otherwise be root for some reason, it requires a keypair or to authenticate.

-If you created your environment from the CDP console, you will need to use the keypair you selected when you created the environment.
+If you created your environment from the CDP console, you will need to use the keypair (aka pem file) you selected when you created the environment.
 That pem file will need 400 permissions.
+If you don't have that pem file, you're screwed.
+No, really.
+Just tear it down because you ain't getting in.
 ```
 ssh -i /path/to/keypair.pem cloudbreak@hostname
 sudo -i